hsushenon/rayBlog/content/pages/movies.md

 - She’s Funny That Way
 - The Night Before
 - The Meg
+- Instant Family
 - Love on Delivery
 - John Vick
 - Super 30
 - Package
+- The Other Guys
 - Always be My Maybe
 - The Mad Monk
 - 30 Minutes or Less
+- Hubie Halloween
 - Sky is Pink
+- Out of My League